 What is the most important information I should know about ranitidine?

-Do not use this medication if you are allergic to ranitidine.
+You should not use ranitidine if you are allergic to it.

 Your doctor may recommend an antacid to help relieve pain.
 Carefully follow your doctor's directions about the type of antacid to use, and when to use it.